dcardonav/pyomo_examples/README.md

-# pyomo_examples
+# Pyomo Examples
-A small repository to store different pyomo examples and exercises
+A small repository to store different pyomo examples and exercises.
+Most of them come from tradition Operations Research problems, Economics and Power Systems.